chrisburr/DIRAC/docs/source/AdministratorGuide/Bookkeeping/administrate_oracle.rst

 - set serveroutput on
 - exec BKUTILITIES.updateProdOutputFiles();

 You will see the problematic production, which you will need to fix.
 For example: If the production is 22719, you can use the following queries for debug:

 .. code-block:: sql

-  SELECT j.production,J.STEPID, f.eventtypeid, f.filetypeid, f.gotreplica, f.visibilityflag
+    SELECT
+	j.production,
+	j.stepid,
+	f.eventtypeid,
+	f.filetypeid,
+	f.gotreplica,
+	f.visibilityflag
+    FROM
+	jobs  j,
-    FROM jobs j, files f WHERE
+	files f
+    WHERE
+	    j.jobid = f.jobid
+	AND j.production = 22719
+	AND f.gotreplica IS NOT NULL
+	AND f.filetypeid NOT IN ( 9, 17 )
+    GROUP BY
+	j.production,
+	j.stepid,
+	f.eventtypeid,
+	f.filetypeid,
+	f.gotreplica,
+	f.visibilityflag
+    ORDER BY
+	f.gotreplica,
+	f.visibilityflag ASC;

+    SELECT
+	*
+    FROM
+	files f,
+	jobs  j
+    WHERE
-      j.jobid = f.jobid AND
+	    j.jobid = f.jobid
-      j.production=22719 and
+	AND j.production = 22719
-      f.gotreplica IS NOT NULL and
+	AND f.gotreplica IS NOT NULL
-      f.filetypeid NOT IN(9,17) GROUP BY j.production, J.STEPID, f.eventtypeid, f.filetypeid, f.gotreplica, f.visibilityflag Order by f.gotreplica,f.visibilityflag asc;
+	AND f.eventtypeid IS NULL
+	AND f.filetypeid NOT IN ( 9, 17 );

+    UPDATE files
+    SET
+	eventtypeid = 90000000
+    WHERE
+	fileid IN (
+	    SELECT
+		f.fileid
+	    FROM
-  select * from files f, jobs j where
+		files f, jobs  j
+	    WHERE
-      j.jobid = f.jobid AND
+		    j.jobid = f.jobid
-      j.production=22719 and
+		AND j.production = 22719
-      f.gotreplica IS NOT NULL and
+		AND f.gotreplica IS NOT NULL
-            f.eventtypeid is NULL and
+		AND f.eventtypeid IS NULL
-      f.filetypeid NOT IN(9,17);
+		AND f.filetypeid NOT IN ( 9, 17 )

-  update files set eventtypeid=90000000 where fileid in (select f.fileid from files f, jobs j where  j.jobid = f.jobid AND j.production=22719 and f.gotreplica IS NOT NULL and f.eventtypeid is NULL and f.filetypeid NOT IN(9,17));

-  commit;
+	);
+    COMMIT;

 ===============================================
 Automatic updating of the prodrunview